oxygenxml/web-author-sample-plugins/web-author-table-pagination/README.md

 ![Plugin in action](./img/table-pagination.gif)

 How it works:
-- It adds a form control if there are tables with more than 10 rows.
-This number can be changes easily by editing the code.
+- It adds a form control if there are tables with more than 10 rows - page size is 10 rows (this number can be changes easily by editing the code)
 - There is a button to disable pagination for a table or enable it again.
 - There is an additional editor message when the editor is not in “no tags” mode with a button to enable that mode.
 - When an action (such as undo or find/replace) moves the selection into the table, the specific page containing the selection is shown.